An-Seonghyeon/Home_Security_Service/README.md

 3.How do I get started?
 -----------------------------
-1. Download or clone the repository
+1. Download or clone the repository.
-2. Download the LANmic and IP Webcam android mobile application
+2. Download the LANmic and IP Webcam android mobile application.
-3. Note the IP addresses shown in LANmic and IP Webcam mobile application
+3. Turn on the LANmic and IP Webcam mobile application, and note the IP addresses shown in two mobile applications.
 4. Create an account for uBeac IoT Platform here: [uBeac](https://app.ubeac.io/ "uBeac link")
-5. Create a gateway with UID, Name, and choose uBeac Multiple Devices as a firmware
+5. Create a gateway with UID, Name, and choose uBeac Multiple Devices as a firmware.
-6. Move to the command prompt
+6. Move to the command prompt.
-7. Install modules for python program in the command prompt
+7. Install the following modules for python program in the command prompt.
-   <pre><code>{pip install scipy}</code></pre>
+   <pre><code>pip install scipy</code></pre>
-   <pre><code>{pip install numpy}</code></pre>
+   <pre><code>pip install numpy</code></pre>
-8. Move to SoundDetection directory
+8. Move to SoundDetection directory.
-9. Update the file location, configuration section, and IP address from LANmic in main.py
+9. Update the file location, configuration section, and IP address from LANmic in main.py.
+10. Run main.py with python programming language version 3.
+11. Go to Devices section in [uBeac](https://app.ubeac.io/ "uBeac link"), and can notice that live sensor requests for the device are kept updating.
+12. Go to Dashboards section in [uBeac](https://app.ubeac.io/ "uBeac link"), and create a dashboard to lively check the detailed data.
+13. Edit the dashboard.
+Drag widgets, choose a device for sound detection, and set the sensors.
+14. Move to the command prompt.
+15. Move to MotionCamera directory.
+16. Update the IP address from IP Webcam mobile application and copy the entire html code.
-10. Go to move
+17. Go to Dashboards section in [uBeac](https://app.ubeac.io/ "uBeac link").
+18. In the dashboard, drag raw file for a widget and go to setting option.
+19. In advanced setting, paste the copied html code.
+20. Check the dashboard with data.

 4.What is used in the project?
 ----------------------------------